-In November 2020, we will run our Radiological Environmental Protection course online for participants from Australia and other South Pacific nations.
+In November 2020, we are running our Radiological Environmental Protection course online for participants from Australia and other South Pacific nations.
 The course will include pre-recorded lectures, practical hands-on exercises, interactive Q&A sessions and demonstration sessions supported by on-line ‘chat’ with the course providers.

 We will make course materials available from 9 November for participants to view and complete in their own time over the following two weeks.